typst-io/spigradle/docs/multimodule.md

 [comment]: <> (!!
 Do not edit this file but 'docs/templates' or 'docs/root-templates', See [CONTRIBUTING.md] !!)

 For distribution, you typically only need platform-specific JARs:
-- `spigot-1.0.0.jar` (includes common code)
+- `my-plugin-spigot-1.0.0.jar` (includes common code)
-- `bungee-1.0.0.jar` (includes common code)
+- `my-plugin-bungee-1.0.0-all.jar` (includes common code through ShadowJar)

-The `common-1.0.0.jar` is an intermediate artifact not needed for distribution.
+The `my-plugin-common-1.0.0.jar` is an intermediate artifact not needed for distribution.

 ## Best Practices